José Antonio Urquiza: Murder

-Urquiza had gone to the town of Apaseo el Grande to settle a land dispute.
-Apparently, Urquiza had a dispute with a farmer who had been working on his property.
-While waiting for a train on April 11, 1938, Urquiza was stabbed by the worker who was in an inebriated state.
+Urquiza had gone to the town of Apaseo el Grande, Guanajuato, to settle a land dispute.
+Apparently, Urquiza had a dispute with a farmer, Isidro Parra, who had been working on his property.
+While waiting for a train to Querétaro in the afternoon on April 11, 1938, Urquiza was stabbed by the worker who was in an inebriated state.
 He was stabbed twice, once in the back and in the heart.
 In interviews with acquaintances, Urquiza was described as "not an exemplary landlord" and as one who mistreated his laborers.
+Urquiza's father, Manuel, sent a telegram on the 13th to Montavon informing of Antonio's murder.

+Parra was tried and sentenced to 30 years in prison.

 Following his murder, family members and members of the UNS asserted he had been killed under the direct orders of President Cárdenas.
 Urquiza was declared a martyr by UNS co-founders José Trueba Olivares and Manuel Zermeño Pérez stating he had died for the synarchist cause.
 Urquiza has since remained an important figure for the National Synarchist Union and is regularly honored at gatherings.

 Personal life

 Though described as highly intelligent, Urquiza had a stutter and was not regarded as a good orator.
 Urquiza never spoke at rallies or meetings.
 This contributed to Urquiza's reluctance to lead the UNS; he did not consider himself suited for the position.

 Although members of the UNS typically held fascist or falangist beliefs, Urquiza was noted for being apolitical and did not subscribe to any ideology.
 He did not show any interest in politics or government and vehemently opposed the UNS becoming a political party as he considered the organization to be civic in nature.

 José Antonio Urquiza is part of the prominent and influential Urquiza family based in Querétaro.
-Members of this family include former Governor of Querétaro and architect Antonio Calzada Urquiza.
+Members of this family include former governor of Querétaro and architect Antonio Calzada Urquiza.
+His second cousin, Carlos Campos, was also a prominent member of the UNS.

 At the time of his death, Urquiza had given a considerable amount of his personal fortune to the National Synarchist Union.